KrishnaKulkarni/ActiveRecordLite/README.md

 Active Record Methods Implemented
 ---------------------------------
 Associations:
--belongs_to
+- belongs_to
--has_many
+- has_many
--has_many_through
+- has_many_through

--initialize (with mass assignment)
+- initialize (with mass assignment)
--attr_accessor
+- attr_accessor

--all
+- all
--find
+- find
--where
+- where

--insert
+- insert
--update
+- update
--save
+- save